RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

     end case;

-The code of the module/component:
+The code of the whole module/component:

 .. code-block:: vhdl